saces/SCGIPublisher/README.md

     #### scgi module
     ## read scgi.txt for more info
-    ## Put NO SLASH at the end of /freenet, otherwise it breaks.
+    ## Put NO SLASH at the end of /freenet, otherwise the SCGIPublisher gateway throws the error "no @ in this key"
         scgi.server = ( "/freenet" =>
           ( "localhost" =>
            ( "host" => "127.0.0.1",